nisennenmondai/sts/README.md

 Key exchange agreement protocol used is **ECDH**, elliptic curve is **SECP256K1,** finally encryption used is **AES-256**, 2 block cipher modes operation are available, **ECB** and **CBC**.

+### TODO
+- binary to hex function for better display of msg
+- implement sequence number on msg
+- maybe msg integrity with sha256?
+- refactoring
+- refactoring
+- refactoring